Exiles (Marvel Comics): Publication history

-Exiles was created by Mike Marts, Mike Raicht, Judd Winick and also artists Mike McKone and Jim Calafiore.
+Exiles was created by Mike Marts, Mike Raicht, Judd Winick, and artists Mike McKone and Jim Calafiore.
 Exiles was created after a period of development aimed at creating a new What If? book for Marvel.

 Raicht and Winick would develop the initial formula of Exiles reality-hopping adventures.
 Chuck Austen came aboard as interim writer after Winick's move to DC Comics.
 Tony Bedard took over, writing roughly half the series, from #46-89.
 Chris Claremont came onboard as of issue #90 and ended the series with the crossover X-Men Die by the Sword, before restarting the series as New Exiles.
 New Exiles ran for 18 issues before being canceled.
 A few months later the series was restarted again with a second volume of Exiles, written by Jeff Parker.
 This relaunch only lasted 6 issues before being canceled as well.
 A third series was launched as part of Marvel Legacy, written by Saladin Ahmed joined by the art team of Javier Rodriguez, Alvaro Lopez, and Jordie Bellaire and Joe Caramagna.

 A number of artists have penciled the series including Mike McKone, Jim Calafiore, Kev Walker, Clayton Henry, Mizuki Sakakibara, Casey Jones, Steve Scott, Paul Pelletier, and Tom Mandrake.
 Tom Grummett, Roberto Castro, Paco Diaz, and Tim Seeley worked on New Exiles.

 Fictional team biography

 The Exiles team originally consisted of Blink (Clarice Ferguson, from the Age of Apocalypse), Mimic (Calvin Rankin), Magnus Lensherr (son of Magneto and Rogue), Thunderbird (John Proudstar), Nocturne (Talia Josephine "T.J."
 Wagner, daughter of Nightcrawler and Scarlet Witch), and Morph.
-The team has since gone through a multitude of line-ups with Morph and Blink remaining the only original Exiles.
+The team has since gone through a multitude of line-ups, with Morph and Blink remaining the only original Exiles.

 Exiles vol. 1 #1.
 Art by Mike McKone.
 This cover features the original roster.

 First Series

 Tallus

 Initially, the Exiles are employed by the Timebroker to fix broken realities.
 The Tallus is a communications device, which is worn by the leader of the group in order to communicate with the Timebroker.
 Through it, he would assign missions to the team and inform them of any changes, etc. Blink wears the Tallus in the beginning, but it is later transferred to Sabretooth when Blink rebels against the Timebroker.
 Mimic also wears the Tallus for a time in Blink's absence.
 It is now used as a means of communication between its wearer and whoever is operating the Crystal Palace on various missions.
 It has a slightly different appearance for each wearer.
-For the first time ever, Sabertooth has used the Tallus to transport himself back to the Crystal Palace, without anyone on the other side recalling him.
+For the first time ever, Sabretooth has used the Tallus to transport himself back to the Crystal Palace, without anyone on the other side recalling him.